atkuzmanov/alk19890105-programming-notes-private/java interview questions spreadsheet/README.md

 **Why Method Overriding?**

 As stated earlier, overridden methods allow Java to support run-time polymorphism.
 Polymorphism is essential to object-oriented programming for one reason: it allows a general class to specify methods that will be common to all of its derivatives while allowing subclasses to define the specific implementation of some or all of those methods.
-Overridden methods are another way that Java implements the “one interface, multiple methods” aspect of polymorphism.
+Overridden methods are another way that Java implements the "one interface, multiple methods" aspect of polymorphism.

 Dynamic Method Dispatch is one of the most powerful mechanisms that object-oriented design brings to bear on code reuse and robustness.
 The ability to exist code libraries to call methods on instances of new classes without recompiling while maintaining a clean abstract interface is a profoundly powerful tool.